Back to Agenda

 Using Statistical Modeling for Enhanced and Flexible Pharmacovigilance Audit Risk Assessment and Planning

-Dipti Kalra, MBA, MS, RPh
+Dipti Kalra, MBA, MS, RPH

 Overview of the Risk Evaluation and Mitigation Strategies (REMS) Compliance Program